BrainMaestro/packagehub/README.md

 2. Add a new [parser](src/parser.js) if the package manager dependencies are not specified in JSON.
 3. Add a new [registry](src/registry.js) function to retrieve extra details of the package.
 This function should provide `latest-version`, `description`, and `repository` as arguments to the callback.

+### Appreciation
+Thanks to [Libraries.io](https://libraries.io/) for providing an excellent api with returns just the right amount of data to make this extension useful without being wasteful.

 ## License
 MIT © Ezinwa Okpoechi